emipa606/FalloutRacesTheRobotsPack/README.md

 The Securitron is an amazing fighter mounted with a Gatling Laser for far armored enemies and a 9mm machine gun for close range fleshy targets.

-The Assaultron is a nimble assassin capable of devistating colonies with it&apos;s AI independently fired lasers.
+The Assaultron is a nimble assassin capable of devistating colonies with it's AI independently fired lasers.

 The Sentrybot is a tank.